ElektraInitiative/libelektra/src/plugins/line/README.md

 This plugin is designed to save each line from input as a key.
 The keys are stored in an array.
-The key names are determined by the line number such as `#01` or `#12` and the value of each key is the infromation stored in that line of the file.
+The key names are determined by the line number such as `#3` or `#_12` and the value of each key is the infromation stored in that line of the file.
+The plugin considers `#0` to be the first line and will automatically add `_` to the beginning of key names in order to keep them in numerical order.

 For instance, consider the following file name `.config` where the numbers on the left just represent the line numbers: